-The Act sets out several principles the WSIB must follow when making decisions.
+The Workplace Safety and Insurance Act, 1997 (WSIA) Act and the Workers' Compensation Act (WCA) sets out several principles the WSIB must follow when making decisions.

-The WSIB is not required to follow legal precedent in making decisions, but makes its decisions based on the merits and justice of a case.
-See 11-01-03, Merits and Justice.
+The WSIB is not required to follow legal precedent in making decisions, but makes its decisions based on the merits and justice of a case- (Ssee 11-01-03, Merits and Justice).
 As an inquiry system (rather than an adversarial system), the WSIB gathers relevant information, weighs evidence, and makes decisions.
-The WSIB's decisions and practices must be consistent with the provisions of the Act and the rules of natural justice.
+The WSIB's decisions and practices must be consistent with the provisions of the Act-WSIA (or WCA when applicable) and the rules of natural justice.
 When the facts for and against a worker's claim are evenly balanced, the worker must be given the benefit of doubt.
-See 11-01-13, Benefit of Doubt.
-If general policy and guidelines do not reasonably apply to the facts of a case, decision-makers consider the provisions of the Act.
+(See 11-01-13, Benefit of Doubt).
+If general policy and guidelines do not reasonably apply to the facts of a case, decision-makers consider the provisions of the WSIA (or WCA when applicable) Act.